GSA-TTS/hello-terraform-cloudgov/README.md

 ## Status

-Copying the template works, but the resulting Terraform module is not yet working.
+The resulting Terraform module can be bootstrapped.
+However, applying the module to create apps, services, etc does not yet work.

 ## Features
 - Provides utilities for bootstrapping Terraform state into a cloud.gov S3 bucket